Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 4. indexable, no pointers (no requirement for scan on garbage collection)

 where the low 4 bits are only interpreted when bit 4=0.
 So any value <8 has only instance variables; any value <16 has pointers.
 Only the following values currently have meaning:
-- 0: non-indexable objects with inst vars (Association et al)
+- 10: non-indexable objects with inst vars (Association et al)
-- 1: indexable <32k objects with no inst vars
+- 11: indexable <32k objects with no inst vars
+- 12: indexable objects with inst vars (MethodContext AdditionalMethodState et al)
 - 13: weak indexable objects with inst vars (WeakArray et al) also (Ephemeron)
-- 12: indexable objects with inst vars (MethodContext AdditionalMethodState et al)
-- 14: indexable objects with inst vars - no pointers
-- 15: non-indexable objects with inst vars - no pointers (Point et al)
+- 14: non-indexable objects with inst vars - no pointers (Point et al)
-- 16: indexable <32k objects with no inst vars - no pointers.
-Arrays are initially created as format 15 but change to format 1 if a closure or other heap reference is stored.
+- 15: indexable <32k objects with no inst vars - no pointers.
+Arrays are initially created as format 16 but change to format 1 if a closure or other heap reference is stored.
 During garbage collection, if no reference is found during the scan, it reverts to format 15
+- 16: indexable objects with inst vars - no pointers
-- 17: 64-bit indexable - non-pointers (Array with only literals and Floats, DoubleWordArray,) Arrays are initially created as format 15 but change to format 1if a closure or other heap reference is stored.
+- 17: 64-bit indexable - non-pointers (Array with only literals and Floats, DoubleWordArray,) Arrays are initially created as format 15 but change to format 12 if a closure or other heap reference is stored.
 During garbage collection, if no reference is found during the scan, it reverts to format 16.
 - 18-19: 32-bit indexable - low bit encodes unused bytes at end (WordArray, IntegerArray, FloatArray, WideString)
 - 20-23: 16-bit indexable - low 2 bits encode unused bytes at end (DoubleByteArray)
 - 24-31: byte indexable - low 3 bits encode unused bytes at end (ByteArray, String)

 Everything >= 14 has no pointers, so GC doesn't look at them.
-Things are initially created as their pointer-free version (16,15,14), but change to their pointer-containing version (0,1,12) if a pointer is stored in them.
+Things are initially created as their pointer-free version (16,15,14), but change to their pointer-containing version (12,11,10) if a pointer is stored in them.
 If major GC doesn't detect any pointers, they revert to pointer-free version.

-For 0, 1, 15, 16, the size is determined by the length field.
-The only difference between 0 and 1 is whether `at:`, `size`, etc. should work or give an error.
-Similarly 15 and 16.
+For 10, 11, 14, 15, the size is determined by the length field.
+The only difference between 10 and 11 is whether `at:`, `size`, etc. should work or give an error.
+Similarly 14 and 15.

-For 12, 13, 14 the length field is the number of instVars (possibly 0) which are followed by a word containing the size of the indexable portion, which follows.
+For 12, 13, 16 the length field is the number of instVars (possibly 0) which are followed by a word containing the size of the indexable portion, which follows.

 For 17-31 the length field is the number of words of the array, unless it is 32767, in which case the values are preceded by a size which is the number of additional words.
 They are assumed to never be interpreted as objects, so update never considers promoting to a pointer-containing format.

-Array, and similar indexable-only classes, over 32K could be generated as either format 17 or 14.
-If we knew it would never get assigned a pointer, we could use 17, but 14 is safer (and probably *very* slightly faster).
+Also the objects are initialized with zeros, rather than the `nil` for all <= 16.

 This is the first field in the header-word for an object: